For information concerning conference policy, championships,

 In 2000, Byrnes was named the Assistant Executive Director/Media Relations at the Patriot League, a Division I conference that includes American, Army, Bucknell, Colgate, Holy Cross, Lafayette, Lehigh and Navy.
 Byrnes was responsible for coverage of all 23 championship sports, but served as the primary contact for football, men's basketball, men's and women's soccer, men's and women's lacrosse and golf.

 Four years later, Byrnes returned to a campus setting as the Sports Information Director at California University of Pa.
 In addition to the many duties he also performed at F&M, such as production and distribution of all press releases, event programs and media guides, primary statistician and website manager, Byrnes added responsibilities of hosting weekly TV shows and broadcasting games via radio and the internet, either as play-by-play announcer or analyst.

 Byrnes also has more than 30 years experience as a collegiate and scholastic sports official (soccer, basketball and softball).
-He is a member of CoSIDA and serves on the ESPN The Magazine Academic All-America Committee since 1992.
-He was also a long-time member of ECAC-SIDA and has served on numerous committees.
-He has also volunteered as an event coordinator for the Pa.
+He is a member of CoSIDA and serves on the Capital One Academic All-America Committee since 1992.
+He was also a long-time member of ECAC-SIDA and has served on numerous NCAA, Middle Atlantic Region Commissioner's Association (MARCA) and Division III Commissioner's Association (DIIICA) committees.
+He has also volunteered as a coach, administrator and other duties for numerous non-profit organizations, including serving as an event coordinator for the Pa.
 Senior Games for two decades.

 Byrnes and his family - wife Coreena, son Nathan and daughter Lauren - live in York, Pa.